 Height of the nave is not the tallest – 23.7 m, but nevertheless is impressive.
-Most surprising is the length of structure – nave has 12 bays and is some 90 m long.
+Most surprising is the length of structure – the nave has 12 bays and is some 90 m long.

 In 1107 fell down the original tower of the church.
 There is a legend again – it is considered that this event was caused by the burial of the unpopular King William II (Rufus) here in 1100.

-Cathedral served as a part of Benedictine abbey which by the early 16th century controlled approximately one third of the wealth of England.
+Cathedral served as a part of Benedictine abbey which by the early 16th century controlled approximately one-third of the wealth of England.
 When the Benedictine abbey was dissolved in 1539, the cloister and chapter house were demolished, leaving only the cathedral.

 In 1817 the outstanding novelist Jane Austen was buried in the cathedral – as her works were published anonymously, she was not famous during her life and the epitaph at her gravestone tells about her personal qualities and does not mention her writings.

-By the early 20th century the underwater part of this giant structure was in critical condition – the building was built on a peaty ground in river valley and it was sinking.
+By the early 20th century the underwater part of this giant structure was in critical condition – the building was built on the peaty ground in the river valley and it was sinking.
 The church was saved by William Walker – a diver who worked here daily from 1906 to 1912 in the depth up to 6 m.
 He packed the foundations with more than 25,000 bags of concrete, 115,000 concrete blocks, 900,000 bricks.

 The crypt often, mostly in winter, is flooded up to this day.

-Some bishops of Winchester belonged to wealthiest man in Europe and this is seen in the rich adornment of memorial chapels in the cathedral.
+Some bishops of Winchester belonged to the wealthiest man in Europe and this is seen in the rich adornment of memorial chapels in the cathedral.

 Beautiful artwork is Winchester Bible – illuminated manuscript which was made in 1160 – 1175.